 To keep them in sync I use Joplin, Dropbox and Airdrop (Apple’s built in sharing tool).

-Everyday carry – Carry Case and Connectors
+Carry Case and Connectors

-I use a little bag from Ikea.
+I use a little bag from Ikea to collect all this stuff together.

 I use an Anker Power Bank for charging on the go.
 This thing is a beast.
 It lasts for hours and can easily charge my iPhone three times before the battery itself needs charging.